 Our team rendered and painted the remainder of the flank wall of the garage.
 Furthermore, we rendered shelves to display resin window boxes in charcoal grey.
 We matched the grey colour with some large resin cube planters that we placed on the new patio.

-Alot of thought and consideration went into to what type of natural stone we would use for the project.
+A lot of thought and consideration went into to what type of natural stone we would use for the project.
 Our clients specified that they wanted a contemporary style with a hint of traditional to match the age of their home.
-Rustic slate was the ideal solution.
+Rustic slate was the ideal solution and looked stunning.

 The slate works in a contemporary setting while, at the same time, the copper colour tones create a more rustic style.

 We also added stepping stones, in the new lawn leading to the garden office at the end of the garden.